keithtyser/judgeflow/README.md

   - Prompt templates
   - Response parsing rules
   - RAI categorization
-  - Reflection and confidence prompts
+  - Reflection and confidence prompts (now context-rich and parseable)
 - Robust error handling for YAML parsing and validation

+**Tip:**
+- For best results, ensure your metric YAMLs' `reflection_prompt` includes all relevant context and instructs the LLM to output a revised score as 'Revised score: X'.
+- If you see parsing errors or generic critiques, check that your dataset includes all required fields (e.g., question, answer, context).

 ## Setup